How Much Is A $500,000 Life Insurance Policy?

 • Whole life insurance offers death benefit coverage and savings for the policyholder's entire life.

 • Universal life insurance provides death benefit coverage but is riskier.
-With this type of insurance, you can customize your coverage amount, monthly premiums and how your savings will be invested based on your financial situation.
+Based on your financial situation, you can customize your coverage amount, monthly premiums, and how your savings are invested.

 • Guaranteed-issue is a type of permanent life insurance designed for people with severe health conditions that doesn't require a medical exam.

 Permanent life insurance policies don't expire, but they can cost up to 20 times more than term life insurance policies.
-This is because these policies are guaranteed to pay your beneficiaries if you keep up with premiums.
+These policies guarantee a payout to your beneficiaries as long as you pay premiums.

 Compare Life Insurance Rates